Magnetoencephalography (MEG) Fellowship

 Director: Michael Funke, MD, PhD

-The Department of Pediatrics at the University of Texas Health Sciences Center at Houston has a position open for the 2016 and 2017 fellowship in Magnetoencephalography and Surgical Epilepsy.
-The fellowship position is for one year and begins July 1st.
+The Department of Pediatrics at the University of Texas Health Sciences Center at Houston has a fellowship in Magnetoencephalography and Surgical Epilepsy.
+The fellowship position is for one year and begins on July 1st.
 Applicants must have completed a residency program in neurology or child neurology accredited in the United States or Canada.

 The Clinical MEG/Surgical Epilepsy Fellow Program, which is a non ACGME accredited one year training program involving in-depth hands-on data analysis, interpretation and application of advanced diagnostic techniques, with a focus on magnetoencephalography (MEG), electrocorticography (ECoG), intracranial EEG (including both subdural grids and stereo EEG), and cortical mapping.
 This program is one of only a few such formalized one-year training programs in the U.S. or Canada.
 Ideally this person would be a 2nd year fellow who has already completed epilepsy fellowship training.